 General somatic efferent fibres: These fibres supply all the muscles of the tongue (extrinsic and intrinsic) which grow from occipital myotomes and originate from the hypoglossal nucleus.

-- The hypoglossal nerve originates between the pyramid and the olive by 10-15 rootlets, on the ventral part of the medulla from the anterolateral sulcus.
+The hypoglossal nerve originates between the pyramid and the olive by ten to fifteen rootlets, on the ventral part of the medulla from the anterolateral sulcus.

 Branches and Distribution